 A contingency fund has been designated by the Organization's Board of Directors and is to be used in accordance with the Board's on-going direction.
+The Organization's policies require that any donation in excess of \$100,000 must be invested and added to the contingency fund, unless directed otherwise by the donor instructions or by the Board of Directors at the time the gift was received.
 On an annual basis, 15% of the unrestricted investment income realized on investments, which excludes the net change in the balance of the unrealized gain or loss on investments, is transferred from unrestricted net assets to internally restricted net assets.
-For the 2020 fiscal year \$6,840 (2019 - \$4,772) of unrestricted investment income was transferred to the contingency fund from unrestricted net assets.
+For the 2021 fiscal year \$20,563 (2020 - \$6,840) of unrestricted investment income was transferred to the contingency fund from unrestricted net assets.
+In addition, the Contingency fund includes a balance of \$30,000 (2020 - \$20,000) provided by Green Budget Coalition members to fund a reserve fund which can only be used on Green Budget Coalition activities in the case of an underfunded unforeseeable cost.

-No additional amount was directed by the Board of Directors to be transferred to the contingency fund from unrestricted net assets to account for any legacy donations yet to be transferred (2019 - \$180,500).
-Therefore, total transfers of \$6,840 from unrestricted net assets to the contingency fund were made for the 2020 fiscal year (2019 - \$185,272).
+In addition, as directed by the Board of Directors, \$1,300,000 (2020 - \$nil) has been transferred to the contingency fund from unrestricted net assets to account for a legacy donation.
+Therefore, total transfers of \$1,350,563 from unrestricted net assets to the contingency fund were made for the 2021 fiscal year (2020 - \$6,840).